webiny/docs.webiny.com/docs/webiny-apps/form-builder/getting-started.md

 ![form builder](/assets/webiny-apps/form-builder/getting-started/form-builder-ui.png)

-#### 1 - Form name
+#### 1 - Form status and name

-This is the name of your form.
-You can click on it in order to set a different name.
+This shows the current status of your form and its name.
+You can click on the name in order to change it.

 #### 2 - Fields menu